icq4ever/emptyJUCEProject/README.md

 # emptyJUCEProject
-emptyJuceProject for vscode on linux
+empty JUCE Project for vscode on linux as IDE

 ## clone to JUCE project folder
 ```